kcamrine/match-metabolites/README.md

 metabolites_list_processed_clean.txt -- metabolites from XML files from the Human Metabolite database (http://www.hmdb.ca)

+parse_mets_out.pl		     -- process R raw output to just include matches from none, 10%, 20% and 30% variability from each query

 Metabolite matches are processed from XML files of HMDB database downloaded in November of 2014: Citations: